SharePoint Project Management: Dashboards & More

 Step 5 – Create a Project Dashboard Worklog with a SharePoint List for active projects assigned to Project Managers

 WorkLog is automatically Set up on a new SharePoint List called WorkLog.
 The project is also still back on the New Project List where you can delete it or treat it as an archive.
 Here you can notify all the team and they can click a Link back to the project to get all the information they need stored in one place in SharePoint.
 You can access the list from the Home Page under Manage Your Projects:

 The image is linked to the Project Dashboard Worklog of all active projects on this new list here:

 Step 6 – Create Workflows that notify Senior Managers and Project Managers as they get assigned to be resources on the project

-From this screen the operations manger can assign key resources to the project.
-We show here how to hand-off and assign a Project Manger, Senior Manager, and Super Entendent.
+From this screen the operations manager can assign key resources to the project.
+We show here how to hand-off and assign a Project Manager, Senior Manager, and Superintendent.
 As you assign people they get this email notification automatically.

 Step 7 – Let Project Managers and team members update the status of projects for the Project Dashboard